enrike/ixiapps/README.md

 ~# ixiapps
-Attemp to port some of the www.ixi-audio.net classic apps to supercollider
+Attemp to port some of the www.ixi-audio.net classic apps to SuperCollider

 www.ixi-audio.net

 License: GPL

 # Documentation:
-Launch the app by running "Lauki.new" code line.
-Check the example.scd file.
+Launch the app by running "Lauki.new".
+Check the example.scd file for more options.

-- Click boxes to trigger selected sound
+- Click boxes to trigger the selected sound
 - SPACE + drag to move objects
 - Right click objects for context menu
 - Right click background for creation menu

 # Installing

-If you are a frequent SuperCollider user you know how to do it.
-It just requires https://github.com/enrike/ehu to be installed
+This app requires https://github.com/enrike/ehu to be installed as extension or quark

-If you don know what Supercollider is then you must install Supercollider first https://supercollider.github.io/download
+If you don know what that means follow these instructions

+- Download and install Supercollider https://supercollider.github.io/download

-Then download https://github.com/enrike/ehu/archive/master.zip and unzip it to
+- Download and unzip https://github.com/enrike/ehu/archive/master.zip to
 Linux: ~/.local/share/SuperCollider/Extensions/
-Windows: C:\Users\XXXX\SuperCollider\Extensions (not 100% sure if this path is correct)
+Windows: C:\Users\XXXX\SuperCollider\Extensions (not 100% sure if this is the correct path)
 Mac: ~/Library/Application Support/SuperCollider/Extensions/

+- Copy to that folder too the content of the ixiApps (https://github.com/enrike/ixiapps/archive/master.zip)

-Open SuperCollider and then open the example.scd.
-Select "Lauki.new" and press CTRL+ENTER / COMAND+ENTER
+- Finally, open SuperCollider and then open the example.scd file that lives in ixiapps folder.
+Select the line that says "Lauki.new" and press CTRL+ENTER (COMAND+ENTER on Mac)

 good luck